-Boston is Home to Lots of Live Music for your Listening Pleasure
+Boston Offers Lots of Live Music for Your Listening Pleasure

 By Jessica Polizzotti